TanyaElizabeth13/MilestoneProject1/README.md

 - The company’s social media links

+> As a fist time user of the site, I want to navigate to the company’s social media.

 - The copyright info of the site in small letters right at the bottom.

 Above the footer on all pages there will also be a ‘back to top’ button to save users from manually scrolling back to the top of the page.

 Several testimonials will be shown across the site to show how the company has benefited previous clients.
 Names for these will be randomly generated.

+> As a returning user of the site, I want to feel confident that I have chosen the correct company.

 The bootstrap grid system and media queries will be used throughout the entire site to make sure the layout is responsive on all device sizes.

+> As an owner of the site, I want the site content to be readable on all devices for all customers.

 **Home page**

 The home page will contain some introductory text about what the company does and what they offer to clients.

+> As a fist time user of the site, I want to be able to get information on the company and what they do.

+> As an owner of the site, I want to bring in new clients by advertising the company and showing what they do.

 There will also be an image with an inspirational message that fits in with the site design.